 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of the changes in market prices.
-Market prices comprise currency risk, interest rate risk and other price risk (such as equity risk).
+Market prices comprise currency risk and interest rate risk.

-In practice, it is rarely the case that a single risk variable will change independently from other risk variables, there is usually interdependencies between risk variables.
+In practice, it is rarely the case that a single risk variable will change independently from other risk variables; there are usually interdependencies between risk variables.
 However, the sensitivity analysis disclosed below does not take into account the interdependencies between risk variables.